: the most vigorous, productive, or exciting activity in a particular field, area, or group

 The school took disciplinary action against the drunken students.

 They decided that no further action was necessary.
 See More

-Middle English accioun, from Anglo-French accion, from Latin action-, actio, from agere to do — more at agent
+Middle English accioun, borrowed from Anglo-French accion, borrowed from Latin āctiōn-, āctiō "activity, act, legal process," from agere "to drive (cattle), cause to move, do" + -tiōn-, -tiō, noun suffix of verbal action — more at agent